 In a sense, small business owners do their own form of internal auditing when they analyze management and tax accounting reports.
 The savvy business owner will periodically look at these to make sure their business runs smoothly, complying with laws, and not engaging in risky practices.

 Forensic accounting is usually associated with a lawsuit or investigation.
 Forensic accountants often plow through vast quantities of information in an attempt to reconstruct what may have gone wrong in an intricate transaction or series of transactions.

-The evidence forensic accounts collect and the conclusions they reach may be presented in a court or arbitration proceeding.
+The evidence forensic accountants collect and the conclusions they reach may be presented in a court or arbitration proceeding.
 It may be used to identify fraud or negligence, calculate damages, value or dissolve a business, investigate money laundering, make insurance claims, or audit royalty payments.

-Most small businesses hope to avoid the need for forensic accounting.
+Most small businesses hope to avoid the need for a forensic accountant.
 That’s another reason to stay on top of your finances and the laws that control them.
 However, forensic accounting may come in useful when, for example, a business needs to switch from a cash basis to an accrual basis method of accounting.

 Government accounting allows federal, state, and local governments to keep a tight rein on resources and funding.
-Small businesses that work with governments may encounter certain financial requirements necessary in order to transact business.
+Small businesses that work with governments may encounter certain financial requirements necessary to transact business.

 At its simplest, public accounting, as opposed to private accounting, refers to businesses that provide accounting help to other businesses.
 This assistance can come in the form of compiling financial statements, auditing books, preparing tax forms, handling tax audits, or offering any other accounting service that helps to make your business run well.

 Cost accounting is about keeping track of all of the many costs that go into the production of goods and services for your business.
 This is sometimes considered a subcategory of management accounting.